kaylumah/hosting/_site/_posts/2021-07-17-decreasing-solution-build-time-with-filters.md

 dotnet new classlib --framework netstandard2.1 --name Kaylumah.SlnFilter.Test.Utilities --output test/Kaylumah.SlnFilter.Test.Utilities
 ```

+> Note `Kaylumah.SlnFilter.Test.Utilities` should not yet be added to the solution.

 ## Setting up our filters

 After following these steps, our project should look like the picture below in Visual Studio.